nishlumi/microstudio-library-gameui/reference.md

 ---

 ### `KeyManager`
-A class that manages keyboard and gamepad input, checking the status of decision, cancel, directional, and custom keys.
+A class that manages keyboard and gamepad input and checks the state of decision, cancel, directional, and custom keys.
 It bundles multiple `KeyElement`s to manage them as specific operations (decision, cancel, movement, etc.).

 #### Properties